gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 What *is* built densely is `L = P_G P_G^T`, the grounded Laplacian — diagonal =
 degree, `-1` where two cells are joined — and its inverse `Z`.
-That is cells x cells, so 377 MB and 4 seconds for the worst case, computed once and cached.
+That is cells x cells, so 377 MB and about 6 seconds for the worst case, computed once and cached.
 The transform is then two steps:

 ```
 z    = Z @ x        levels